 - D1.1 Report on the boundary conditions for the heat pump cycles

 This deliverable describes the boundary conditions for the three demonstrators to achieve optimal overall energy efficiency, while at the same time maintaining high product quality and short cycle times.
 In all three cases, the sensible heat of the drying agent is used as drying energy and can be recovered by a closed or an open loop heat pump.
-The principal concept for each installation is characterized as follows:

 - D1.2 Specification of performance indicators and validation requirements (public, click to download)